 Housing Connect is an award-winning agency with numerous recognitions from the National Association of Housing and Redevelopment Officials (NAHRO), the U.S. Department of Housing and Urban Development (HUD), and others.
-Since the inception in 1990 of the performance measurements by HUD's Public Housing Assessment System (PHAS) and Section Eight Management Assessment Program (SEMAP), Housing Connect has received High Performer status for over 26 years.
+Since the inception in 1990 of the performance measurements by HUD's Public Housing Assessment System (PHAS) and Section Eight Management Assessment Program (SEMAP), Housing Connect has received High Performer status for over 26 years and retains High Performer status under the Moving to Work (MTW) umbrella.